elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_setup.md

 }
 ```

-We can use whatever front-end build tool we want here, but Phoenix comes with a
+We can use any front-end build tool we want here, but Phoenix comes with a
 minimalist build tool called [Brunch](http://brunch.io) by default.
 You're
 welcome to try other options, but Brunch tends to work well for our purposes.
-And generally this configuration part tends to take time only at first and then
-we're able to develop in Elixir and Elm without having to think about tooling
+This configuration takes some time, but afterward we'll be able to develop in
+Elixir and Elm without having to think about tooling as much moving forward.
-too much as we move forward.

 Inside the `assets` folder, let's run the following command to ensure our
 project works with the `elm` language and the `elm-brunch` tool: